 The Authority has consolidated the IRMP and the Strategic Plan into one document called the Corporate Safety Plan that has established our Corporate Aims and Objectives for the four years to 2024.
-This new and updated Plan was approved by the Commissioner during the year and sets out the objectives and strategic priorities of the Authority based on extensive consultation with all stakeholders.
+This Plan sets out the objectives and strategic priorities of the Service based on extensive consultation with all stakeholders.